-- Mentoring Plan
+- Mentoring plan

 - Will you be able to attend group research meetings or communicate with other researchers or creative professionals in your field of interest?

-- Students should direct their Faculty Mentors to submit their Letter of Recommendation via the Faculty Letter of Recommendation Form (Brandeis email required to access).
+- Students should direct their faculty mentors to submit their letter of recommendation via the Faculty Letter of Recommendation Form (Brandeis email required to access).

 - Fellowship awardees will be required to submit a project summary at the end of the summer and present their research to the Brandeis community at the URCC Symposium.